cljung/B2C-devdiv/federation/README.md

 The, we need to add the ClaimsProvider for AzureAD.
 Note that the AadTenantName (before the dot) needs match the part of the KeyContainerName above.
 If you have a AadTenantName of contoso.com, the KeyContainerName must be B2C_1A_ContosoAppSecret.

+The $AppId is the AppId (client_id) of the application you registered in AzureAD.

 ```powershell
 Set-AzureADB2CClaimsProvider -ProviderName "AzureAD" -AadTenantName "fabrikam.com" -client_id $AppId
 ```

-Open the file `trustFrameworkExtensions.xml` in Visual Studio Code and make the following changes.
+Open the file `TrustFrameworkExtensions.xml` in Visual Studio Code and make the following changes.

 - Find `<Item Key="METADATA">` and make sure it points to your tenant after `login.microsoftonline.com`.